 After Design Day, the Health Foundation and our interested community partners embark on a six-month learning phase that will shape the future of Aging by Design, as well as other programs and funding opportunities.

-During this learning phase, our community partners will have put what they learned at Design Day into action by working with the older adults they serve to capture their stories, experiences, needs and preferences.
-Our partners will receive coaching and technical assistance throughout the process to ensure that they are comfortable and confident as they put their new skills to work.
+During this learning phase, our community partners put what they learned at Design Day into action by working with the older adults they serve to capture their stories, experiences, needs and preferences.
+Our partners received coaching and technical assistance throughout the process to ensure that they were comfortable and confident as they put their new skills to work.

-At the end of the six months, community partners who participated in Design Day and contributed to the learning phase will be invited to submit proposals for Aging by Design’s implementation phase.
+At the end of the six months, community partners who participated in Design Day and contributed to the learning phase were invited to submit proposals for Aging by Design’s implementation phase.